BW PolyureaProtective CoatingsContact

 Abrasion resistance HG / T 3831-2006 5 mg

-Impermeability Product data reference 2.1 MPa
+Impermeability Physical Properties 2.1 MPa

-Artificial accelerated aging GB / T 14522-1993 Light loss < 1, pulverization < 1
+Artificial accelerated aging GB / T 14522-1993, 2000 h Light loss <1; chalking <1

-Technical values are from current product data.
-Final material selection, quartz-sand grading, film thickness, consumption and application conditions should be confirmed according to project specification and the latest technical data sheet.
+The above values are selected from the current product-detail Product Information, Physical Properties and Chemical Resistance tables.
+Final film thickness and suitability should be confirmed according to substrate condition, service exposure, detail design, project specification and the latest approved technical data sheet.

-Application & Quality Control
+Quality Control Checklist

 01

-Floor Readiness
+Concrete Floor Readiness

 Confirm the concrete floor condition before primer application.